 category -- though likely because of limited inventory, and fewer properties existing in this range based on increasing home values.
-The only year-over-year increase in the pace of home sales has been in the \$400K+ price range (+8%), though homes between \$200K and \$400K have stayed relatively steady.
+We have seen year-over-year increases in all other price ranges -- with the most significant increases in the pace of home sales being in those properties over \$300K in value.

 Inventory levels shift up and down seasonally, but we are also seeing differences in year-over-year trajectories in each of the four price ranges outlined above.
-The lowest price range (under \$200K) has seen an astonishing 41% decline in inventory levels over the past year -- which is followed closely by a 37% decline in the \$200K bought each month as have been buying (on average) over the past 12 months -- it would only take two months (!!) to burn through the under \$200K inventory.
+The lowest price range (under \$200K) has seen an astonishing 33% decline in inventory levels over the past year -- which is followed closely by a 22% decline in the \$300K bought each month as have been buying (on average) over the past 12 months -- it would only take two months (!!) to burn through the under \$200K inventory.
 Many consider a six month supply to be a balance between buyers and sellers, and we aren't anywhere close to that in any price range under \$400K.

-- \$300K price range.
-The only price range where inventory levels have almost held (almost) steady is the \$400K+ price range, where there has been only a 3% decline in the number of homes on the market today as compared to one year ago.
-The \$300K - \$400K price range has seen a 15% year over year decline in inventory levels.
+- \$400K price range.
+The only price range where inventory levels have almost held (almost) steady is the \$200K - \$300K price range, where there has been only a 4% decline in the number of homes on the market today as compared to one year ago.

 With so many home sales (lots of buyers) and so few homes on the market (not so many sellers), there are low levels of supply in some price ranges in our local real estate market.
-The graph above illustrates that while it would take 10 months to sell all of the homes currently for sale over \$400K if the same number of buyers less than 1 acre
+The graph above illustrates that while it would take 8 months to sell all of the homes currently for sale over \$400K if the same number of buyers less than 1 acre